drdebashisdutta/drdebashisdutta/README.md

 ## 👋 About Me

-I’m Dr. Debashis Dutta, a global AI leader, risk strategist, and digital transformation expert with over **29 years of experience** across several continents.
-My work bridges the worlds of **AI, Machine Learning, Risk Analytics, and Emerging Technologies**, with a mission to make innovation **inclusive, impactful, and human-centered**.
+I’m Dr. Debashis Dutta, a global AI leader, Data Strategist, Leader, Risk analytics Specialist, and digital transformation expert with over **29 years of experience** across several continents.
+My work bridges the worlds of **AI, Machine Learning, Data Strategy, Risk Analytics, and Emerging Technologies**, with a mission to make innovation **inclusive, impactful, and human-centric**.

 ## 🏆 Awards & Recognitions